statico/magic8ball/README.md

 ![CleanShot 2023-03-26 at 21 25 01](https://user-images.githubusercontent.com/137158/227840625-b5e360ce-bf7c-47d5-9e56-122686104265.png)

-It gave me ObjC instructions at first, but then I told it I wanted to use Swift, and we were off.
-All of this worked and I had a working watch app that I could tap to display a random message.
+It gave me Objective-C instructions at first, but then I told it I wanted to use Swift, and we were off. **All of this worked and I had a working watch app that I could tap to display a random message.** This was very promising and I was excited!

 ![CleanShot 2023-03-26 at 13 50 48](https://user-images.githubusercontent.com/137158/227803918-a33dc450-ede4-424d-be1c-5ae08c2ce06d.png)

+I tried ChatGPT with some basic project setup questions and it was helpful:

 ![CleanShot 2023-03-26 at 13 53 32](https://user-images.githubusercontent.com/137158/227804033-b4af5274-4b6f-4c78-9325-c43003b402d0.png)
 ![CleanShot 2023-03-26 at 13 53 41](https://user-images.githubusercontent.com/137158/227804042-7eb339bb-8c7f-4e11-ae66-a4def16b7bd9.png)

-### Feature 1: Show a message when shaken
+### Feature: Add a delay before showing the message

-Picking a random element from an array and displaying it in a Text view after being tapped was easy.
-But I wanted to shake my watch like a magic 8 ball and get a new mystical response.
-The watch has a gyroscope so this should be possible.

-However, at the beginning of the project my knowledge of iOS and Swift was practically non-existant.
+At the beginning of the project my knowledge of iOS and Swift was practically non-existant.
 It took me a lot of time to understand animations, threads, timers, contexts, and Swift closures.
 I wanted the message to appear after a delay and that took a lot of work to undestand.
 ChatGPT was helpful with generating code, but not helpful in teaching me about SwiftUI or whatever alien planet iOS/watchOS appears to have turned into.

 ![CleanShot 2023-03-26 at 13 56 12](https://user-images.githubusercontent.com/137158/227804168-fd346c24-5273-42e8-aae1-d8e76f37d355.png)
 ![CleanShot 2023-03-26 at 13 56 32](https://user-images.githubusercontent.com/137158/227804183-fd45a0d5-eddb-4fe4-84a4-cf4417627e60.png)
 ![CleanShot 2023-03-26 at 13 56 41](https://user-images.githubusercontent.com/137158/227804186-64710d40-053d-4389-a30f-349387e6632a.png)
 ![CleanShot 2023-03-26 at 13 56 52](https://user-images.githubusercontent.com/137158/227804197-4763d1fa-0c66-44ff-a956-dc6ae9b10a76.png)

-### Feature 2: Play a watery gurgling sound
+### Feature: Play a watery gurgling sound

 If you're shaking a container with liquid in it, it should sound like that, right?
 So I grabbed [something that sounded approximately right](https://freesound.org/people/pbimal/sounds/646783/), trimmed and faded it with Audacity, and exported it as.. wait, what formats are supported by Xcode?
 Let's ask!